Lehigh Valley Mall

 Lehigh Valley Mall is an enclosed super-regional shopping mall located in Fullerton in Whitehall Township, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
 With 146 stores, it is the largest shopping mall in the Lehigh Valley and the ninth largest mall in Pennsylvania.

-The mall's anchor stores are JCPenney, Macy's, and Boscov's with Barnes & Noble as a junior anchor.
+The mall's anchor stores are JCPenney, Macy's, and Boscov's.
+Barnes & Noble serves as a junior anchor.
 In 2020, the mall also added a Dave & Buster's restaurant and video arcade.